Productivity Tools › Github

 It’s a type of work process referred to as Trunk-based Development.
 This property is what makes Git an ideal system.

-Difference Between GitHub and GitLab
+Key Differences Between GitHub and GitLab for Teams

 Now, you have an idea of what Git is and how it can be hosted in both GitLab and GitHub.
 But to truly understand how these platforms work for DevOps and other workflows, you’ll need to understand the difference between GitHub and GitLab.